Youth + Social Change through Youth Recruiters

 - “Recruiting Youth” by Adam Fletcher

 Other tools are out there, too – share your thoughts in the comments below!
-For more information about how The Freechild Project can support youth engagement in recruiting in your community or organization, contact us.
+For more information about how Freechild Institute can support youth + social change through youth recruiting in your community or organization, contact us.